gjerd/light-jpf/README.md

 ## 4. Roadmap

 - [x] Updated all maven dependencies, not maven-assembly-plugin & maven-dependency-plugin
+- [x] Updated code to work with maven-assembly-plugin & maven-dependency-plugin version 3.6.0
 - [ ] Make a fully working Gradle Example utilizing this framework
 - [ ] Make a Gradle plugin for distributing plugins